DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 ENTRYPOINT [ "entrypoint.sh" ]
 ```
 ???
-* this is our "present image"
+* this is our "present image"; lets recap
-* we've picked a more relevant base image
+  * we've picked a smaller and more specific base image
+  * we've chained our run statements and tidied up after them
   * we've pinned our image and dependencies to a specific version
+  * we've applied language specific optimizations to our build

 <!-- slide 21 -->
 ---